 Now what?
 How can we achieve our emission reduction targets in ways that also support other economic, social and environmental goals?

 Cities for Everyone has solutions!
-Our transportation and neighborhood development policy agendas can achieve our region’s emission reduction goals, and provide other economic, social and environmental co-benefits.
+Our transportation and neighborhood development action plans can achieve our region’s emission reduction goals, and provide other economic, social and environmental co-benefits.

 Below are highlights.

 - Accelerate regional transit plan implementation.
 Implement the regional Transit Future plan in ten rather than 25 years.
 Increase transit funding by 50-100% ($125-250 annual per capita).